meshackbahati/toxi/docs/guides/cli.md

-# Oxidite CLI Guide
+# Oxidite CLI Reference

-The Oxidite CLI (`oxidite`) is your primary tool for developing applications with the Oxidite framework.
-It helps you scaffold projects, generate code, manage database migrations, and run your development server.
+The `oxidite` command-line tool is your companion for building Oxidite applications.

 ## Installation

-To install the CLI from the source:

 ```bash
 cargo install --path oxidite-cli